Disney Interactive: 2008–2012: Disney Interactive Media Group

-On June 5, 2008, Disney Interactive Studios and the Walt Disney Internet Group merged into a single business unit, now known as the Disney Interactive Media Group.
+On June 5, 2008, Disney Interactive Studios and the Walt Disney Internet Group merged into a single business unit, now known as the Disney Interactive Media Group (DIMG).
 In 2009, DIMG's Disney Online unit purchased multiple websites from Kaboose.

-In July 2010, Disney Interactive purchased Playdom for $563.2 million and Tapulous for its Mobile division.
-On July 1, Disney Interactive announced it had acquired Tapulous, the studio behind the Tap Tap Revenge franchise for iOS.
-In October, two co-presidents were named for DIMG, John Pleasants and James Pitaro, with orders to make the company profitable.
+In July 2010, Disney Interactive purchased Playdom for $563.2 million and Tapulous for its mobile division.
+In October 2010, two co-presidents were named for DIMG, John Pleasants and James Pitaro, with orders to make the company profitable.

-In January 2011, DIMG closed its Propaganda Games game studio and laid off 200 employees later in the month.
-The dual presidents placed the game studios of Blackrock, Junction Point, Avalanche, Wideload and Gamestar under its new game development chief Alex Seropian while Penguin creator Lane Merrifield was assigned to game initiatives for kids and families within a new publishing unit to handle marketing and production.
+In January 2011, DIMG closed Propaganda Games and laid off 200 employees later in the month.
+The dual presidents placed the game studios of Blackrock, Junction Point, Avalanche, Wideload and Gamestar under game development chief Alex Seropian while Club Penguin co-creator Lane Merrifield was assigned to games for kids and families within a new publishing unit to handle marketing and production.
 On February 18, DIMG purchased Togetherville, a pre-teen social network.
-Also in February, Disney purchased Finland-based Rocket Pack, a game development company with a plugin free game development system.
+Also in February, DIMG purchased Finland-based Rocket Pack, a game development company with a plugin free game development system.
 In November, DIMG purchased Babble Media Inc.

+In October 2011, it acquired Indiagames for between $80 million and $100 million.

-In April 2012, the Group announced three web series targeted towards mothers: "Moms of", "That's Fresh", and "Thinking Up."
+In April 2012, DIMG announced three web series targeted towards mothers: "Moms of", "That's Fresh", and "Thinking Up."
 By October, DIMG had 15 consecutive quarters of losses totaling some $977 million.
-Lane Merrifield, the founder of Club Penguin, resigned after conflict with Pleasants.
+Following conflicts with Pleasants, Merrifield resigned from the company.
 DIMG also in October announced "Toy Box", a cross platform gaming initiative where Pixar and Disney characters will interact from a console game to multiple mobile and online applications.